ZEZETECH47/faith47/README.md

-# faith47
+#  i love you ❤️ faith47
-pairing code is available here